rohitshetty/KeyBoardAvrC/README.md

 code is for 12MHz
 For connecting Bluetooth.
-connect HC05 module as Standard procedure.(using uart) (schematics <pre> http://postimg.org/image/dnjcomi0z/ </pre>
+connect HC05 module as Standard procedure.(using uart) Schematics doesnt show the regular set up of Crystals and power.
+It is assumed to be self explanatory if any issues you can always reach me at
+<pre> rohitfoss00@gmail.com </pre>

+(schematics <pre> http://postimg.org/image/dnjcomi0z/ </pre>
 more data about ps2 protocols and pinout config for your connector is found at <pre> http://www.computer-engineering.org/ps2protocol/ </pre>